lwhitty/image-builder-lab/README.md

 https://docs.aws.amazon.com/vm-import/latest/userguide/vmie_prereqs.html#vmimport-role

-After the policy is created you can run the import command.
+After the policy is created you can run the import command

 ### To track progress of the import:
 ```